borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Healthchecks hook

-[Healthchecks](https://healthchecks.io/) is a service that provides "instant alerts when your cron jobs fail silently", and borgmatic has built-in integration with it.
+[Healthchecks](https://healthchecks.io/) is a service that provides "instant alerts when your cron jobs fail silently," and borgmatic has built-in integration with it.
 Once you create a Healthchecks account and project on their site, all you need to do is configure borgmatic with the unique "Ping URL" for your project.
 Here's an example: